Shrikantharal/JavaSeleniumCucumberAutomation/README.md

-# 🚀 Java Selenium Cucumber BDD Framework
+# 🚀 Java selenium cucumber automation test
 ## 📌 Overview
-Welcome to the **Java Selenium Cucumber BDD Framework**!
+Welcome to the **Java selenium cucumber automation test**!
 This framework is built using **Java, Selenium WebDriver, Cucumber, and Junit** to provide an efficient and scalable solution for automating web applications with BDD principles.

 ---